Trump welcomes Abe with warm White House embrace

 “The bond between our two nations and the friendship between our two peoples runs very, very deep.
 This administration is committed to bringing those ties even closer.”

-Japan’s biggest business lobby, known as Keidanren, hailed the strengthening of “personal relations of trust between Prime Minister Abe and President Trump.”

-In a statement, Trump offered reassurances the US would come to Japan’s defence if China were to seize the disputed Senkaku islands, known as the Diaoyu in China.
+In a statement, Trump offered reassurances the US would come to Japan’s defense if China were to seize the disputed Senkaku islands, known as the Diaoyu in China.

 In a joint statement, the pair said they “oppose any unilateral action that seeks to undermine Japan’s administration of these islands” — comments that are sure to rile Beijing.